D-score and DAZ

 ## a n p d sem daz

-The GSED LF V1 instrument contains 155 items and has instrument code gl1.
+The GSED Long Form (GSED LF) instrument is a directly-observed instrument containing 155 items with instrument code gl1.

 Check